 MGT 348 - Operations Management (4)

 Techniques for the effective management of operations at both the strategic and operating levels are introduced.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: MGT 201 or MGT 301 and MATH 240 or MATH 248.